-Moving into a management level position is perhaps the first ‘big step’ in your career since landing your entry level role.
+Moving into a management level position is perhaps the first ‘big step’ in your career since landing your entry-level role.
 This is where you start to see bigger salaries, better benefits and more options for progression.
 However, this isn’t to say that moving into management is for everyone.
-Just because you have been in a role for a while and know it inside out does necessarily mean that you are suited to being a leader.
+Just because you have been in a role for a while and know it inside out does necessarily mean that you are suited to be a leader.

 By taking a management role you are opening yourself up to a much greater level of responsibility, both for yourself and your team.
-You will be in charge of your team’s output as well as each member’s individual growth and well-being.
+You will oversee your team’s output as well as each member’s individual growth and well-being.
 On top of this, you will have to balance your relationship with your employers and your obligations to the company.

 If you have considered this and believe that management is for you, we have compiled this advice to give you the best chance of moving up the ladder:

-Be sure to list all of your work history and achievements prominently in your CV, taking care to highlight the ones that make you suitable for a management position.
-Any projects that you have lead or responsibilities you have taken on should be highlighted.
-However, don’t forget to include your academic background, professional training and qualifications as they are still very important.
+Be sure to list all your work history and achievements prominently in your CV, taking care to highlight the ones that make you suitable for a management position.
+Any projects that you have led or responsibilities you have taken on should be highlighted.
+However, don’t forget to include your academic background, professional training and qualifications as they are still significant.

 The main thing that an employer is looking for in an interview at the management level is competency.
-While you will be given a fair amount of leeway for nerves in an entry-level interview, a manager has to be a leader, and leaders need to be confident.
+While you will be given a fair amount of leeway for nerves in an entry-level interview, a manager must be a leader, and leaders need to be confident.